Guest Post by Tamara Letter, ITRT, Mechanicsville Elementary School, Mechanicsville, VA

 We brainstormed project titles and helped our classmates with creative suggestions.
 We played with perfect pentameters as alliteration shined through our work.
 We discussed the differences between bullet lists and numbered lists and figured out how to switch between the two.

-Even though Mrs. Cross and I had mapped-out this entire year-long unit, some basic elements were left for student discovery and discussion.
+Even though Mrs. Cross and I had mapped out this entire year-long unit, some basic elements were left for student discovery and discussion.
 For example, one student asked, “Shouldn’t we have all the headings the same font and size?”
-Another students asked if they could add more fonts to their selection box, noticing the “More Fonts” option at the bottom of the font pop-up box.
+Another student asked if they could add more fonts to their selection box, noticing the “More Fonts” option at the bottom of the font pop-up box.